joelparkerhenderson/wordbooks/pages/about-the-ebook-pdf/index.md

 <https://github.com/sixarm/pandoc-from-markdown-to-pdf>

-This is a command-line pandoc tool that we maintain.
-The tool providers our preferred pandoc settings in order to convert from an input markdown text file to an output PDF file.
-The tool adds a table of contents, loads our preferred fonts, configures source code syntax highlighting, sets the page size and margins, and more.
+This is a command-line tool that uses our preferred pandoc settings to convert from an input markdown text file to an output PDF file.
+The tool adds a table of contents, fonts, highlighting, sizing, and more.